lo-jo/VXLAN-BGP-EVPN-Solution/README.md

 # Usage
 #### VIRTUAL MACHINE
-Launch the VN and ssh into it with X11 forwarding
+Launch the VM and ssh into it with X11 forwarding

 ```
 vagrant up